GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/uma.md

 ### UMA 2 Claims-Gathering

-Sometimes RPT Authorization Policy may require additional claims that has to be provided by the user.
-In this case Claims-Gathering Flow can be used to gather such information.
-The logic is coded as custom script and can be added by navigating to `Configuration` > `Custom Scripts` > `UMA Claims-Gathering`.
+Sometimes an RPT Authorization Policy may require additional claims to be provided by the user.
+In this case the Claims-Gathering Flow can be used to gather such information.
+The logic is coded as a custom script and can be added by navigating to `Configuration` > `Custom Scripts` > `UMA Claims-Gathering`.

 ![uma-claims-gathering-policy](../img/uma/uma-claims-gathering-policy.png)

-Sample script
+### Sample Claims-Gathering script

 ```
 from org.xdi.model.custom.script.type.uma import UmaClaimsGatheringType